abraunegg/onedrive/README.md

 ### Notes:
 * After changing the filters (`skip_file` or `skip_dir` in your configs) you must execute `onedrive --resync`
 * [Windows naming conventions][4] apply
+* Use `make debug` to generate an executable for debugging

 [4]: https://msdn.microsoft.com/en-us/library/aa365247